StackExchange/dnscontrol/README.md

 Remember when you forgot to include a "." at the end of an MX record?
 We haven't had that problem since we included a test to make sure Tom doesn't make that mistake... again.
-* Variables safe time!
+* Variables save time!
 Assign an IP address to a constant and use the variable name throughout the file.
 Need to change the IP address globally?
 Just change the variable and "recompile."
 * Macros!
 Define your SPF records, MX records, or other repeated